 Ulceration, infection or deep vein thrombosis are risks of the procedures.
 An ulcer after this treatment is rare but, if this does occur, it can be large and painful requiring hospitalization and possible skin grafting.
 Although not seen in this Practice it has been reported by other proceduralists.
 The chance of disabling ulceration is 1:5000 patient treatment sessions.
 People who have had previous ulcers from their varicose veins seem to be predisposed to this complication.

-Deep vein thrombosis requires hospital admission for treatment but the risk is less than 1:5000.
+Deep vein thrombosis Does not require hospital admission as the new drugs are very effective but must be introduced quickly.
+The risk is less than 1:5000.

 Infection requiring treatment has an incidence of 1:3000 treatments.
 People with ulcers or damaged skin are most likely to suffer this complication and it would require administration of antibiotics.